entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Chahuaqingolepis magniporus* is ?.
 > - The coding of taxon 2 from Songming is 1.

+112. Pronounced postpineal thickening on the nuchal plate: absent (0), present (1).
+> Newly added by Xian.
+> - The coding of *Yangfanyu* is 1.

 ## References
 Jia, L. T., Zhu, M., and Zhao, W. J. (2010).
 A new antiarch fish from the Upper Devonian Zhongning Formation of Ningxia, China. *Palaeoworld*, **19**(1-2), 136-145. https://doi.org/10.1016/j.palwor.2010.02.002